ubccr/akrr/docs/AKRR_IOR_Deployment.md

 support (for example by checking presence of h5pcc in $HDF5_HOME/bin).
 If there is no system-wide installed parallel HDF5 library than you might want to skip it.

-Bellow are brief notes on parallel hdf5 installation, [http://www.hdfgroup.org/HDF5/](http://www.hdfgroup.org/HDF5/) for HDF5 installation details.
+Below are brief notes on parallel hdf5 installation, [http://www.hdfgroup.org/HDF5/](http://www.hdfgroup.org/HDF5/) for HDF5 installation details.

 ior-3.2.0 does not work yet with hdf5-1.10.5, so use hdf5-1.8.*.